SOFTOPIANs/orchestra/README.md

 │
 ├── qemu                       The QEMU component source directory (git repository).
 ├── llvm                       The LLVM component source directory (git repository).
-├── revamb                     The revamb component source directory (git repository).
+├── revng                      The revng component source directory (git repository).
 ├── ...
 Other component source directories.
 │
 ├── source-archives            Directory containing the source tarballs for projects not built from a git repository.